m4mining is funded by the European Union’s Horizon Europe programme under Grant Agreement ID 101091462

 User-led research centred on mining interests

-m4mining aims to improve material characterization during extraction, re-mining, and environmental impact monitoring.
-The consortium works together to map and monitor active and inactive mining sites using UAV and satellite sensors.
+m4mining aims to improve material characterisation during exploration, extraction, re-mining, and environmental impact monitoring.
+The consortium works together to develop technology for mapping and monitoring active and inactive mining sites and for efficient mineral and metal exploration using UAV and satellite sensors.
 We work to achieve real-time mineral classification via UAV, allowing seamless 3D visualization for decision-makers on the ground.
 The infrastructure (hardware and software) will be developed through direct conversations with stakeholders on a mineral advisory board.

 Develop.